jamescoll/ijustspent/MILESTONES.md

 Changing directory structure to introduce mobile and web-app folders.
 Adding wireframe for mobile.
 Changing name to ijustspent

 ## Milestone 0.0.27
 Added expense form, got sample data for expense categories and account types.

+## Milestone 0.0.28
+Added temporary vue form to enter subcategories.
+Added data files for account types, expensecategories, etc.. in data folder.
+Need to be tested but should enable test and category autopopulation